farkhodkh/NewsAPI/README.md

 # NewsApi
-NewApi, Kotlin, RXAndroid, Retrofit, MVP
+NewsApi, Kotlin, RXAndroid, Retrofit, MVP

 How it works